Back To Schedule

 Felix Huber

-Felix is a developer and researcher with a passion for acoustics and open-source technology.
-He’s currently a PhD candidate at TU Wien, where he works on creating innovative tools and methods for acoustic measurement and simulation.
-With a background in Technical Acoustics and Electrical System Design, Felix enjoys turning complex research into practical solutions.
-He’s an active contributor to open-source hardware and software projects, often working in Python and always aiming to make his work accessible and reusable by the community.
+Felix is a developer and researcher with a focus on acoustics and open-source technology.
+He is currently a PhD candidate at TU Wien, where he develops tools and methods for acoustic measurement and simulation.
+With a background in Mechanical and Electrical Engineering, he enjoys turning complex research into practical solutions.
+His work often extends to musical and artistic contexts, mostly in collaborations with other creatives.
+An active contributor to open-source hardware and software, Felix works primarily in Python and is committed to making his work accessible and reusable by the community.